The Canadian Transcontinental

 Itinerary

 Stage One - Victoria Island, British Columbia to Regina, Saskatchewan.
-20 days of riding averaging 109 km(68 miles) a day.
-Highlights include EC Manning Park, Kettle Valley Rail Trail, Rogers Pass, Lake Louise, Calgary and Drumheller.
+21 days of riding averaging 109 km (68 miles) a day.
+Highlights include Vancouver Island, EC Manning Park, Kettle Valley Rail Trail, Rogers Pass, Lake Louise, Calgary, Drumheller and lots of bicycling!
 We begin at mile zero of the Trans-Canada Highway on the Pacific coast and cross both the Cascades and the Canadian Rockies.
 From the stunning beauty of Lake Louise we enter the big skies of the Great Plains and dinosaur country finishing this leg in Regina.
 Registration for Stage One 2026 opens on June 1, 2025.

 Week 1 - Vancouver Island to Vernon, BC